Lal-Jr/COVID-Tracker/README.md

 # COVID-Tracker
-COVID-19 Tracker showing Total Cases, Recoverd, Deaths Of the Country Searched With Graph using Covid and Matplatlib
+COVID-19 Tracker showing Confirmed, Active, Recoverd, Deaths Of the Country With Graph using Covid and Matplotlib